phyzicist/xbsuite/README.md

 **xbsuite** is a set of Python tools (and bash scripts) related to XBeach simulations.
 They may be useful for certain stages of creating and analyzing the simulations.

 This suite consists of Python code written by Scott Feister.
-Some of the code is translations of MATLAB tools written by other XBeach authors.
+Some of the code is translations into Python of MATLAB tools written by other XBeach authors as part of the openearthtools library (www.openearth.eu).

 The primary use case has been personal, but I'm sharing these tools in case others find them useful.